minhtri6179/k8s-so-hard-huhu/README.md

 This guide for virtual machine with AMD64 (Ubuntu) architecture.
 Contains the scripts and simple explanation for each components.

-## Chaperters
+## Chapters
-1. Prerequisites
-2. Setting up resources in the cluster
-3. Provisioning Resources
-4. TLS Certificates
+1. Overview and System Requirement
+2. Provisioning and configuring
+3. Generate Own CA and self-signed certificates
-5. Bootstrapping master node
+4. Bootstrapping master node
-6. Bootstrapping worker nodes
+5. Bootstrapping worker nodes
-7. Remote access
+6. Remote access from jump host
-8. Pod range ip
+7. Pod routing between different nodes